TAMCTec/termod-s3/docs/source/hardware.rst

 .. image:: images/termod-s3-selectable-pins-jp1.png

 JP1 is for selecting the micro SD card detect pin.
-If you need to detect the card insert, you can solder JP1 together, and reads IO47 for card detecting
+If you need to detect inserting a card, you can solder JP1 together, and reads IO47 for card detecting.
+IO47 will be pulled LOW when a card is inserted.

 .. image:: images/termod-s3-selectable-pins-jp2.png

 JP2 is for selecting the TFT backlight pin.
 If you need to control the backlight, you can solder JP2 together, and controls IO48 for backlight control.
+Set IO48 HIGH to turn on backlight.

 Schematic
 ----------------